Brock Jensen

-Brock Jensen (born September 19, 1990) is a former Canadian football quarterback.
-He played college football at North Dakota State, a member of the Missouri Valley Football Conference.
+Brock Jensen (born September 19, 1990) is an American former professional football quarterback.
+He played college football at North Dakota State.
 He led the North Dakota State Bison to three consecutive national championships (2011–2013).
-He finished 4th in the 2013 Walter Payton Award Voting.
+After completing his college career Jensen spent time with the Miami Dolphins, Omaha Mammoths, and Ottawa Redblacks.
+While with the Ottawa Redblacks he became a Grey Cup champion as the backup to Henry Burris.